 Action: Consider the words you say to yourself every day.
 Decide who you want to be and tell yourself that’s exactly who you are.
 Watch how you change.

 8. Your Beliefs Are Often Irrational and Harmful

 Did you know that when children experience family violence, their brains have similar patterns of activity as soldiers that have fought in a war?

-If you’ve suffered trauma, bullying, physical or verbal abuse as a child, the chances are that your subconscious mind formed irrational beliefs before your logical mind developed, and if you let them, these beliefs could be running your entire life.
+If you suffered trauma, bullying, or abuse as a child, the chances are that your subconscious mind formed irrational beliefs before your logical mind developed.
+If you let them, these beliefs could be running your entire life.

 But when you identify, rationalize, and re-visit these beliefs, you can change them.
 Unless you revisit these beliefs as an adult, you could risk living your life based on irrelevant things that hurt your younger self.